What Is an English Sonnet?

 Shakespeare Helped Make the English Sonnet Popular

-A sonnet is a classic form of poetry with fourteen lines, a specific rhyme scheme and a relatively rigid thematic structure.
-The English sonnet is a specific type of sonnet, also called the Elizabethan or the Shakespearean sonnet because it was made popular by poet and playwright William Shakespeare.
+A sonnet—English, Shakespearean, or otherwise—is a classic form of poetry with fourteen lines, a specific rhyme scheme, and a relatively rigid thematic structure.
+The English sonnet is a specific type of sonnet, and it's also called the Elizabethan sonnet or the Shakespearean sonnet because it was made popular by poet and playwright William Shakespeare.
 Some poets continue to use the sonnet form to this day.
 If you need to write an English sonnet, follow the guidance on form, meter, rhyme and theme in this article.

-An English sonnet has fourteen lines split up into three quatrains and a couplet.
+To put the above a different way, using poetic terms: the English sonnet form has fourteen lines split up into three quatrains and a couplet.
 A quatrain is a stanza with four lines.
-A stanza is comparable to a verse in a song -- it's a set of lines that are considered a unit in a poem.
+(A stanza is comparable to a verse in a song—it's a set of lines that are considered a unit in a poem.)
 A couplet is a set of two rhyming lines of verse that are right next to each other.
-The lines have the following rhyme structure: abab, cdcd, efef, gg.
-Each different letter represents a different rhyme in the last word of the line.
-This means that the rhymes alternate lines in each stanza and, as by definition of a couplet, the final two lines rhyme.
-So, you will need seven sets of rhyming words to complete your fourteen lines.
-One way to begin your sonnet is to think of your theme along with some sets of rhyming words related to that theme.

-Finally, you have to write the actual lines of your poem -- but they must be written with a limited amount of syllables and with a particular meter.
-The English sonnet is written in a meter called iambic pentameter.
+The meter is called iambic pentameter.
 An "iamb" is a metrical "foot" consisting of one unstressed, or short, syllable and one stressed, or long, syllable.
-An iambic line has a rhythm like this: daDUM, daDUM, daDUM.
+An iambic line has a rhythm like a heartbeat: daDUM, daDUM, daDUM.
+(Of note: Even Shakespeare fudged the meter sometimes.)

 The final two stanzas take the typical turn of an English sonnet, moving beyond the scope of the first twelve lines and offering a revelation.